kcdodd/partis-pyproj/README.md

 - `$$` is an escape; it is replaced with a single `$`.
 - `${identifier}` names a substitution placeholder matching a mapping key of "identifier".

-However, `$identifier` (without braces) is not supported, instead allowing more expressive substitutions.
+However, `$identifier` (without braces) is *not supported*, but this restriction allows more expressive substitutions.

 ```
 substitution: "${" (variable|literal|SEP)+ "}"